 - While exercise is recommended, too much of it may also prevent proper ovulation.
 Try to limit your workout to five hours every week.

-- Give up smoking.
-Cigarette use is associated with infertility as it speeds up the aging process of the ovaries and it depletes eggs prematurely.
+- Avoid cigarette or tobacco use.
+Smoking is associated with infertility as it speeds up the aging process of the ovaries and it depletes a good number of eggs prematurely.

 - Minimize your coffee intake.
-Caffeine won’t increase the risk of infertility if it’s kept below 200 milligrams, which is about one to two cups of coffee per day.
+Caffeine intake should be kept below 200 milligrams, which is about one to two cups of coffee per day.

 - Avoid staying up all night.
 Night shifts, for example, may affect the female body’s ability to produce hormones.
-If you work at night, make sure to get enough sleep during the daytime.
+If you work at night, it’s important that you get enough sleep in the daytime.

 - Practice healthy coping methods that minimize or eliminate stress.
 Yoga and other relaxation techniques can help prep your body for pregnancy.

 - Prevent acquiring STIs and STDs.
 Chlamydia and gonorrhea are the leading causes of female infertility.
 Make sure to practice safe sex and to get you and your partner tested regularly.

 - Avoid environmental pollutants, such as solvents, lead, and pesticides as they could affect fertility.

 Other strategies that can improve fertility include tracking ovulation and timing intercourse during the fertile window.
 Managing stress levels and seeking medical treatment for any underlying conditions can also help with fertility.